rocketacademy/bootcamp-4.1/javascript-basics/b.2-structuring-and-debugging-code/2-errors-and-debugging.md

 Auto-correct won't catch any errors as each word is spelt correctly, grammatically valid and makes sense individually, but it's impossible to make sense of what is trying to be communicated.

 Run-time syntax errors are syntax errors that are only detected _during_ when our programs are running.
-These types of errors are not possible in compiled languages because the entire program runs through a compiler before it can be executed.&#x20;
+These types of errors are not possible in compiled languages because the entire program runs through a compiler before it can be executed.

-JavaScript, being an _interpreted_ language, code may only be read by the computer when it is executed.
+JavaScript, being an interpreted language, code may only be read by the computer when it is executed.
 This produces 'run-time syntax errors' that are common in JavaScript.
 Fortunately, we have VSCode to help us detect these errors before we run our programs.

 Let's create a run-time syntax error.